Arm-Examples/AVH-VSI/hello_vsi/README.md

 # Hello VSI example

 This example uses the VSI ([Virtual Streaming Interface](https://arm-software.github.io/AVH/main/simulation/html/group__arm__vsi.html)) to simulate a peripheral sensor.
-The example sensor will send data in form of bytes to the application running on [Arm Virtual Hardware](https://arm-software.github.io/AVH/main/overview/html/index.html).
+The example sensor will send data in form of bytes to the application running on [AVH FVP Models](https://arm-software.github.io/AVH/main/overview/html/index.html).
 The virtual peripheral is controlled by a python script that reads the data from a text file called `intdata.txt`.
 This is a minimal example of how to use Arm VSI, and you can modify the python script and the sensor driver in order to match your use case.

 ## Build and run

-Use the cbuild tool to build the application (See the project [README](../README.md) for information on setting up the AVH environment)
+Use the cbuild tool or an IDE to build the application project in csolution format (See the project [README](../README.md).

 All applications have been ported for Corstone-300, Corstone-310 and Corstone-315, and can be compiled with Arm Compiler 6 or GCC.
 By default the Arm Compiler 6 is used, to compile with GCC, use `--toolchain GCC` option for cbuild command.